humna-hanif/OutRunWatchApp/README.md

 This source code is used as a reference to create a WatchOS version of the application.
 It includes the main feature of recording your outdoor fitness of the day alongside some additional features unique to the WatchOS only.

+This code can be contributed to by cloning the repo and opening the project on the Xcode IDE.
+No additional extensions are necessary.